How the subsidised study works

 If you haven’t already, make sure you read So you’re thinking of studying for CIPS qualifications… [344 kB PDF] to help you decide whether you should take on this commitment.

 If you feel it’s for you, then enrol now.
-(Note: the link is only available during the period of an intake).

 How do we assess applications?